 A website platform such as WordPress with an eCommerce plugin such as WooCommerce

 This is a more flexible platform, but as such does require a little more setup.

-While there is truth in the fact that website builders are fast to setup, the reality is that the actual website setup is seldom the source of delay when launching an online store.
-Using the website builders is also not always as easy as implied and it will take up a lot of your time, time you should be spending running your business.
+While there is truth in the fact that website builders are fast to set up, the reality is that the actual website setup is seldom the source of delay when launching an Ecommerce online store.
+Using website builders is also not always as easy as implied and it will take up a lot of your time, the time you should be spending running your business.

 If you are in this for the long haul, you also need to consider the flexibility that comes with a platform like WordPress.
 You can pretty much do whatever you want with it as your store grows and develops.

 To get up and running quickly, you can use one of the many ecommerce templates or “themes”.
 If you can find one that you like and that reflects your business, you can use this to quickly get your ecommerce site up and running.
 Once you have some time/experience operating online, you can easily change to a custom design – but this does require more time to implement.
 By selecting a pre-existing Ecommerce theme, you can be up and running in hours.